iBridges-for-iRODS/iBridges/irods-basicGUI/README.md

 - When the client is started for the first time it, might take some time to launch.
 - Tested on
-	- 4cores, 8GB memory: Quick performance.
-GUI reacts :very quickly.
+	- 4/2cores, 8/4GB memory: Quick performance.
+GUI reacts very quickly.
+Data transfers with default python API perform ok.
+For large data we recommend to move to a linux system, install the icommands and use the GUI with icommands settings upon login.

 - Upload performances
 	- icommands: Upload speed is mainly impacted by network speed